 Not that it means you’ll need to compromise elsewhere.
 Denon has maintained its eight HDMI inputs – seven on the back and another on the front – which all feature full HDCP 2.3 support and accompany a further three HDMI outputs.

 On the input front, you also get one USB, two component and three composite video connections, then two each for optical and coaxial digital and six analogue audio ins – one of those specifically for the AVR-X3600H’s on-board moving magnet phono stage.

-The 6.3mm headphone output also remains for personal listening, but Denon has promised an update before the end of this year that will allow you to use a pair of Bluetooth headphones while audio continues to run from the main channels.
+The 6.3mm headphone output also remains for personal listening, and a firmware update released towards the end of 2019 added the ability to output audio to a pair of Bluetooth headphones while audio continues to run from the main channels.

 Voice assistants Alexa, Google Assistant, Siri